 The stables & coachhouse were renovated.
 Additions of two small wings (east & west), a room on a pole over the north entrance as well as the porch at the main entrance (facing west) were built between 1840 and 1845 - the contractor was Tassell and Bulmer from Maidstone.
 Catherine L. Monro (4) - the mother of Helen Monro (5) occupied the building around the time of the renovations.
 The room above the porch at the main entrance was added later - sometime between 1846 and 1870.

 After the work was completed around 1845, Little Charleton was leased to wealthy tenants - at that time the house was once again called Charlton Court (6).
 Note: Shortly after the mid-19th century additions & renovations the building was briefly known as Charlton House and possibly as Charlton Park.
 Known tenants were the families of Captain Charles John Henry R.A.
-(7), George Gape (8), Henry Brenchley (9) and John Corlett (10) during the years 1850 to 1912 (approx) - exact occupancy dates for each family not known.
+(7), George Gape (8), Henry Brenchley (9) during the years 1850 to 1886 (approx) and John Corlett (10) from 1886 to 1912 (approx) - exact occupancy dates for each family not known.
 During WW1 (1914-1917) the house was used as a military hospital (20 - 25 beds) - a VAD hospital.
 First used educationally by The Caldecott Community from 1917 to 1924 as a boarding school for working men's children and then from 1935-1992 housing "Red Hill School" but the main building was still known as "Charlton Court".
-From November 1925 until sometime in 1930 it was occupied by Countess Kintore (11).
+From 1925 until sometime in 1930 it was occupied by Countess Kintore (11).
 The properties in East Sutton were inherited by the Wilson family in 1916 after Sir Robert Marcus Filmer (who had no heirs) was killed in WW1.
 The Wilsons had married into the Filmer family with the marriage of Arthur Stanley Wilson to Alice Cecil Agnes Filmer in 1892.
 The Wilson-Filmer family owned the property until 1948.
 Bethlem Hospital bought the buildings and grounds in 1948 but Bethlem never occupied Charlton Court - instead they sold the entire complex to "The Red Hill Trust" (Otto Shaw) in 1954 .
 From 1993 until October 2003 it was leased by Kent County Council and used as a local school for children with emotional and behavioural difficulties.

 antiently called Charlton-Court per 1798